melt-umn/ableC-skeleton/examples/README.md

 works properly - though there is no real testing to do for this silly extension.

-To build the examples, run `make`.
+To build the examples, run `./build-and-run`.
 This will compile the grammars to produce a jar, and use this to translate, compile, and run the examples.